 Proverbs 31 Ministries is located in Charlotte, NC.
 I mention this because if you love reading, my favorite Christian author, Lysa Terkeurst is the President of Proverbs 31 Ministries which has launched many Christian authors and ministered to women through online bible studies and radio spots all over the world.

-What to Do in Charlotte, NC
+Best Things to Do in Charlotte, NC

 So, here are my recommendations of what to include in your visit to our Charlotte.